 1. What About All the New Technology?

-You’ll see article after article talking about traditionally feminine skills being most in demand right now.
+I’ve seen article after article talking about traditionally feminine skills being most in demand these days.
 Example:

 Topping the list of most desirable traits were patience, expressiveness, intuition, flexibility, empathy, and many other traits identified by respondents as feminine.”